Bruce Siegel, MD, MPH

 President and CEO

-Dr. Siegel’s intimate knowledge of member needs comes in part from his direct experience in this sector.
-He previously served as president and CEO of two member systems: New York City Health and Hospitals Corporation and Tampa General Healthcare.
-His hands-on member experience provided a lens through which to view his research and policy work as director of the Center for Health Care Quality and professor of health policy at The George Washington University School of Public Health and Health Services, where he served just before joining America’s Essential Hospitals.
-Dr. Siegel also served as New Jersey’s commissioner of health.
+Since joining America’s Essential Hospitals in 2010, Siegel has dramatically grown the association as it strengthened its advocacy, research, and education efforts.
+His intimate knowledge of member needs comes in part from his direct experience as president and CEO of two member systems: New York City Health and Hospitals Corporation and Tampa General Healthcare.
+Just before joining America’s Essential Hospitals, Siegel served as director of the Center for Health Care Quality and professor of health policy at The George Washington University School of Public Health and Health Services.
+He also served as New Jersey’s commissioner of health.